-Authorized Participant Risk.
+Authorized Participant Concentration Risk.
 Only an authorized participant may engage in creation or redemption transactions directly with the Fund.
-The Fund has a limited number of institutions that act as authorized participants on an agency basis.
-To the extent that these institutions exit the business or are unable to proceed with orders for the issuance or redemption of Creation Units and no other authorized participant is able to step forward to fulfill the order, in either of these cases, Shares may trade at a discount to the Fund's NAV and possibly face delisting.
+The Fund has a limited number of institutions that act as authorized participants on an agency basis (i.e. on behalf of other market participants).
+To the extent that these institutions exit the business or are unable to proceed with creation and/or redemption orders with respect to the Fund and no other authorized participant is able to step forward to create or redeem, Fund shares may trade at a discount to the Fund's NAV and possibly face delisting.

 Below Net Asset Value Risk.
-The net asset value of Shares will generally fluctuate with changes in the market value of the Fund's holdings.
-The market prices of Shares will generally fluctuate in accordance with changes in net asset value as well as the relative supply of and demand for Shares on the Exchange.
-The Fund cannot predict whether Shares will trade below (discount), at or above (premium) their net asset value.
+The NAV of Shares will generally fluctuate with changes in the market value of the Fund's holdings.
+The market prices of Shares will generally fluctuate in accordance with changes in NAV as well as the relative supply of and demand for Shares on the Exchange.
+The Fund cannot predict whether Shares will trade below (discount), at or above (premium) their NAV.
 Price differences may be due, in large part, to the fact that supply and demand forces at work in the secondary trading market for Shares will be closely related to, but not identical to, the same forces influencing the prices of the holdings of the Fund trading individually or in the aggregate at any point in time.

 Cash Transactions Risk.
 The Fund intends to effectuate creations and redemptions for cash, rather than in-kind securities.
 As a result, an investment in the Fund may be less tax-efficient than an investment in an exchange-traded fund that effects its creations and redemption for in-kind securities.
-Because the Fund will effect redemptions for cash, it may be required to sell portfolio securities in order to obtain the cash needed to distribute redemption proceeds.
+Because the Fund intends to effect redemptions for cash, it may be required to sell portfolio securities in order to obtain the cash needed to distribute redemption proceeds.
 A sale of Shares may result in capital gains or losses and may also result in higher brokerage costs.
 Consequently, an investment in the Fund may be less tax-efficient than investments in other ETFs.
-Moreover, cash transactions may have to be carried out over several days if the securities market is relatively illiquid and may involve considerable brokerage fees and taxes.
+Moreover, cash transactions may have to be carried out over several days if the market is relatively illiquid and may involve considerable brokerage fees and taxes.
 These brokerage fees and taxes, which will be higher than if the Fund sold and redeemed its shares principally in-kind, will be passed on to purchasers and redeemers of Shares in the form of creation and redemption transaction fees.
-In addition, these factors may result in wider spreads between the bid and the offered prices of Shares than for other ETFs.
+These factors may also result in wider spreads between the bid and the offered prices of Shares than for other ETFs.